amsik/liquor-tree/README.md

 Check out the `package.json`s script section.
 There are 2 scripts:

 - `npm run dev` - it will open browser and you can *play* with code
-- `npm run build` - it will craete a module file in `production` mode
+- `npm run build` - it will create a module file in `production` mode

 ## License